Issued 14 May 2020, Updated 28 July 2020

 Whilst we know not being able to paddle affects your membership, there are so many other aspects that make up the benefits of membership including supporting the maintenance and upkeep of waterways, and income generated through membership is reinvested back into paddlesport, supporting the development of resources and projects that benefit our members and the paddling community.

 Can club activities take place?
-From 1 June club activities can take place, where any paddling activity within the club has had due diligence and a risk assessment carried out by the relevant and accountable club representative(s), is organised and delivered in groups of no more than 6 club members.
+From 1 June club activities can take place, where any paddling activity within the club has had due diligence and a risk assessment carried out by the relevant and accountable club representative(s), is organised and delivered in groups of no more than 6 club members, or groups from two households.

 Can I access my club site to collect my own personal boat?
 Yes you can but by making club facilities available your club will need to make sure that an up-to-date risk assessment (including additional steps to deal with Government guidelines) has been carried out and implemented.
 It will be up to individual clubs to decide whether they are ready and able to allow members to safely access the site.